2024 United States drone sightings: Ordinary drones

 According to defense correspondent Kyle Mizokami of Popular Mechanics, the most likely reason for the drone sightings was people noticing ordinary drones which had been around for years.
-Brandon Valeriano, a professor and cybersecurity specialist at Seton Hall University, said the sightings were probably connected to hobbyist drone use, and that some members of the public had sought "wild explanations for the things they can't understand".
+Brandon Valeriano, a professor and cybersecurity specialist at Seton Hall University, said the observations were probably connected to hobbyist drone use, and that some members of the public had sought "wild explanations for the things they can't understand".
 Jamey Jacob, a professor in aerospace engineering at Oklahoma State University, suggest that careless drone operators were the likely cause of most sightings near military facilities.

 The FAA estimated that nearly 2.8 million drones would operate in the United States in 2024, and the White House confirmed that over a million drones were registered with the FAA as of 2024, with "thousands of commercial, hobbyist and law enforcement drones that are lawfully in the sky on any given day".
 In January 2025, White House press secretary Karoline Leavitt said the drones were indeed authorized by the FAA.